 Amnesty International firmly opposes all forms of Islamophobia and condemns any and all acts of white supremacist racism and violence against Muslim communities.

-It’s been three years since Saudi authorities detained Loujain al-Hathloul and other Saudi women human rights defenders simply for demanding equality and defending human rights in Saudi Arabia.
+It’s been almost three years since Saudi authorities detained Loujain al-Hathloul and other Saudi women human rights defenders simply for demanding equality and defending human rights in Saudi Arabia.

 Many of these women led a multi-year campaign to lift the driving ban on women.
 The ban was lifted in June 2018, but not all the women who made it happen have had the opportunity to legally sit behind the wheel.
 Instead some remain behind bars, locked up in prison cells.